 The short Dresden Files story Day Off'' has Darth Wannabe throw a smoke bomb into Harry's basement via window.
 Unfortunately, Harry kind of had some bigger problems some at the time...

+An inversion: a window with a note attached is thrown into the rock garden.
 Later that same episode, the same criminal throws a rock with a note attached—except the note is a mime, who acts out the message.

 In another episode, the neighborhood protection racket tries to send a message to the owners of a key store by perforating the place with machine guns... and then throwing a rock through the window.
 Naturally, Frank Drebin focuses on the rock and fails to notice the machine-gun fire.
 He later asks the forensics lab to find out where the rock came from, and gets a geology lesson in response.
 Later on Drebin confronts the mook who threw the rock, who starts giving the exact same geology lesson.